fox-archives/glue/docs/details.md

 From this meta task, Glue searches for a script (ex.
 NodeJS_Server.build-before.sh`) in `.glue/commands/auto`.
 However, if one by the same name is found in `.glue/commands`, it uses that one instead

 As you can see, script names are nearly identical to the meta task.
-The following lists all variations and their semantics
+The following code blocks lists all variations and their semantics

 ```sh
 # Only task